How Crisis Turned Us Into Mindful Designers

 As you may infer from the opener, mindfulness did not come to me gently.
 In fact, I was thrust onto it as the only available raft in a sea of chaos when my life turned upside down.

 Several years ago my relationship with my business and life partner ended in a separation.
-Shortly after that, my young son and daughter moved overseas with their mom, and shortly after COVID hit, business ground to a halt, and I bled cash whilst pining for my kids and experiencing debilitating feelings of guilt and shame.
+Shortly after that, my young son and daughter moved overseas with their mom, and shortly after that COVID hit, business ground to a halt, and I bled cash whilst pining for my kids and experiencing debilitating feelings of guilt and shame.
 It was a dark time.
 Nothing was ok and I hated my job as an architect locked into projects showing negative returns in which everything seemed to go wrong.

 As much as my crisis sucked, I have come to appreciate it as a gift of sorts.
 It provided the discomfort that led to change.
-Just like I don’t willingly do 100 squats without Coach Dennis motivating me to, I only learned about mindfulness, how my brain works, and better ways of communicating and providing value because crisis motivated me to do so.
+Just like I don’t willingly do 100 squats without Coach Dennis motivating me to, I only learned about mindfulness, how my brain works, and better ways of communicating because crisis motivated me to do so.
 It forced me to find the people and resources that would help.
-The result is a better life, not without struggle, but with more calm and self-assuredness, and a business I deeply believe helps people build a better world.
+The result is a better life, not without struggle, but with a bit more calm and self-assuredness, and a business I believe helps people build a better world.

 But

 The building industry is still located in Mordor*, Middle Earth, riddled with quick fixers rushing you into solution mode without thinking things through.
-That is why 85% of projects go out of control.
-And that is why you need a coach, someone in your corner keeping you out of trouble.
+That is why 85% of building projects go out of control.
+And that is why you need a ‘Coach Dennis’, someone in your corner keeping you out of trouble.
 Think of me as that coach with the processes and tools that help you avoid becoming part of the 85%.

 Mordor* -the land of evil in Tolkien’s Lord of the Rings.
 Ok, I’m being overly dramatic.
 I love building, it’s the best part of being an architect - when everything is coming together.
 But it can also be the worst experience when things don’t go according to plan unleashing a chain reaction of f*ups.